-Prologue: Last Friday, while attending the infamous Startup Chowdown lunch at Atlanta Tech Village I sat at one of the communal tables and introduced myself around the table.
+Prologue: Last Friday, while attending the infamous Startup Chowdown lunch at Atlanta Tech Village.
+I sat at one of the communal tables and introduced myself around the table.
 The gentlemen next to me said he just joined the Tech Village community and this was his first lunch.
 I asked what brought him here.
 He said he is working on his startup.
-That naturally brought the next question,
+That naturally asked the next logical question,

 "What does your startup do?"